-The simple swipe-up gesture payments make Samsung Pay a popular platform for millions of users.
+The simple swipe-up gesture of NFC payments makes Samsung Pay a popular platform for millions of users.
 It’s effortless to switch cards on Samsung Pay as well.
-This means you can make instant secure payments from your home screen or lock screens.
+This means you can make instant secure payments from your home screen or lock screen.

 What Samsung Pay Offers